 The actively managed sub-funds use the benchmark Bloomberg AusBond Composite Index as a reference for portfolio construction, performance comparison, sustainability profile comparison and risk management.
 The benchmark is not designed to promote ESG characteristics.
-The sub-fund's sustainability profile is measured by its benchmark's profile and the corresponding results are calculated at least once a year from the respective monthly profiles and published in the annual report.
 For unit classes with "hedged" in their name, currency-hedged versions of the relevant benchmark (if available) are used.
 It is expected that a substantial portion of a sub-fund's investments will be part of that sub-fund's benchmark.
 The Portfolio Manager can use its own discretion to invest in companies or sectors that are not included in the sub-fund's benchmark in order to take advantage of specific investment opportunities.
 In particular, in periods of heightened market volatility or uncertainty, and if opportunistic investments could add unwanted risks to the portfolio, it is expected that a sub-fund's risk/return profile will be relatively similar to its benchmark.